Byzantine conquest of Cilicia: Aftermath

-Following the quelling of some civil unrest in the spring of 966, Nicephorus once again set out for the east.
-Nicephorus' strategy was not one of traditional Byzantine origin, but combined the tactics used by the Arabs with his own strategy.
+Following the quelling of some civil unrest in the spring of 966, Nikephoros once again set out for the east.
+Nikephoros' strategy was not one of traditional Byzantine origin, but combined the tactics used by the Arabs with his own strategy.
 He largely avoided open confrontation, pillaging, raiding and capturing cities where he could.
 He marched east with his army from Constantinople, joining up with his new forces as he passed through Byzantine Cilicia, and advanced onto Syria.
-Nicephorus soon led his army to Antioch, where he set up a light siege and began to raid the countryside.
+Nikephoros soon led his army to Antioch, where he set up a light siege and began to raid the countryside.

-In the fall of 967, Nicephorus captured many forts in southern Syria, and eventually came to Tripoli.
+In the fall of 967, Nikephoros captured many forts in southern Syria, and eventually came to Tripoli.
 He wished to meet up with his navy there, but the winds and tides were uncooperative and he could not besiege the city, and instead marched north to the fortress of Arqa, which he soon captured and looted.
 It was around this time in 967 that al-Dawla died.
 His successor, Sa'd al-Dawla, was a weak and ineffectual ruler, and by the time he ascended the throne, Hamdanid territory had become a mere battlefield on which the Byzantines and Fatimids could settle their disputes.
-Nicephorus did not cease the pillage of Syria until the spring of 969 when he returned to Constantinople.
+Nikephoros did not cease the pillage of Syria until the spring of 969 when he returned to Constantinople.
 However, he left a large garrison in a citadel of his construction outside of Antioch in order to maintain the siege.
 Around a year later, Byzantine forces retook Antioch and cemented Byzantine control of the region.

 Following the loss of Cilicia and Antioch, the Hamdanid state began to deteriorate rapidly.
 A string of rebellions would fracture and crush the dynasty's power, and the state would barely last to the end of the century before being vassalized and subsequently dissolved by the Fatimid Dynasty of Egypt, which would in turn rise to dominate the Levant and the near east for centuries.
-Byzantium, on the other hand, would continue to expand under the successive emperors Nicephorus, John II Tzimiskes, and Basil II.
+Byzantium, on the other hand, would continue to expand under the successive emperors Nikephoros, John II Tzimiskes, and Basil II.
 In fact, the Byzantines would see nearly unchecked expansion from the conquests of Cilicia and Antioch, only finally being subdued by the Seljuk Empire at the Battle of Manzikert in 1071.